 5. Eat where everyone else eats part II

-6. Judge what’s on offer, not on looks
+6. Judge the food on offer, not on how the place looks

 You don’t want to eat at place that splashes out on it’s decor and tacky menu instead of what you’re going to put in your mouth.
-This must ring true to literally anybody that’s been to India.
+This must ring true to absolutely anybody that’s been to India.
 Most of the best food can be found in cosy, shabby-chic settings.
-And don’t even think about the hygiene – the standards won’ be better in that fancy western cafe they’re just better at hiding it.
+And don’t even think about the hygiene – the standards won’ be better in that fancy cafe aimed at westerners, they’re just better at hiding it.